Papillomaviridae: Association with cancer

 Although some papillomavirus types can cause cancer in the epithelial tissues they inhabit, cancer is not a typical outcome of infection.
 The development of papillomavirus-induced cancers typically occurs over the course of many years.
 Papillomaviruses have been associated with the development of cervical cancer, penile cancer and oral cancers.
+HPV is one of the most common causes of oropharyngeal cancer.
 An association with vulval cancer and urothelial carcinoma with squamous differentiation in patients with neurogenic bladder has also been noted.
 There are cancer causing papillomavirus genome that encodes two small proteins called E6 and E7 that mimic cancer causing oncogenes.
 The way they work is that they stimulate unnatural growth of cells and block their natural defenses.
 Also they act on many signaling proteins that control proliferation and apoptosis.